-States party to the Geneva Conventions of 1949 (GC) and their Additional Protocols (AP) must prevent and halt acts contravening these instruments no matter whether they are committed in an international or non-international armed conflict.
+States Parties to the Geneva Conventions of 1949 (GC) and their Additional Protocols (AP) must prevent and halt acts contravening these instruments no matter whether committed thev are in an international or non-international armed conflict.
 The measures that States must take to this end may vary in nature and may include penal sanctions or disciplinary sanctions where appropriate.

-States Parties have further obligations relating to certain flagrant violations of IHL committed in international armed conflicts, termed "grave breaches".
-These are precise acts listed in the Geneva and Conventions Additional Protocol I and include wilful killing, torture and inhuman treatment, wilfully causing great suffering or serious injury to body or health, and certain violations of the basic rules governing the conduct of hostilities (GC I, Art.
+States Parties further have obligations relating to certain flagrant violations of IHL committed in international armed conflicts, termed as "grave breaches".
+These are precise acts listed in the Geneva Conventions of 1949 and their Additional Protocol I and include wilful killing, torture and inhuman treatment, wilfully causing great suffering or serious injury to body or health, and certain violations of the basic rules for the conduct of hostilities (GC I, Art.
 50; GC II, Art.
-51; GC III,
+51; GC III, Art.

-Art.
 130; GC IV, Art.
-147; AP I, Arts 11 and 85).
-Grave breaches are regarded as war crimes (AP I, Art.
-85(5)).
+47; AP I, Art.
+11 and 85).
+"Grave breaches" are regarded as war crimes (AP I, Art.
+85, para.
+5).